pandas-dev/pandas/.github/ISSUE_TEMPLATE/bug_report.md

 #### Problem description

 [this should explain **why** the current behaviour is a problem and why the expected output is a better solution]

-**Note**: We receive a lot of issues on our GitHub tracker, so it is very possible that your issue has been posted before.
-Please check first before submitting so that we do not have to handle and close duplicates!

-**Note**: Many problems can be resolved by simply upgrading `pandas` to the latest version.
-Before submitting, please check if that solution works for you.
-If possible, you may want to check if `master` addresses this issue, but that is not necessary.

 #### Expected Output